Sell USDINR; target of 74.10 - 74.00: ICICI Direct

 Currency futures on NSE

-A sharp reversal pushed the rupee towards 74.25 levels as Call writers continued to dominate at higher levels.
-We feel US$INR pair should hold its support of 74 and is likely to consolidate • The dollar-rupee November contract on the NSE was at 74.23 in the last session.
-The open interest fell 4.1% for the November series contract.
+The rupee traded positively and Call writers near 74.50 strike continued to dominate at higher levels.
+We feel the US$INR pair should find resistance around these levels • The dollar-rupee November contract on the NSE was at 74.27 in the last session.
+The open interest increased 4.1% for the November series contract.

 Intra-day strategy